-- You anticipate that the Index will depreciate from the Starting Value to the Ending Value or that the Index will not appreciate sufficiently over the term of the LIRNs to provide you with your desired return - You are seeking 100% principal protection or preservation of capital. - You seek a return on your investment that will not be capped at 33.12% over the Original Offering Price. - You seek interest payments or other current income on your investment. - You want to receive dividends or other distributions paid on the stocks included in the Index. - You want assurances that there will be a liquid market if and when you want to sell the LIRNs prior to maturity.
+- You anticipate that the level of the Index will decrease from the Starting Value to the Ending Value or that the level of the Index will not increase sufficiently over the term of the LIRNs to provide you with your desired return. - You seek 100% principal protection or preservation of capital - You seek a return on your investment that will not be capped at a percentage that will be between 20% and 24% over the Original Offering Price. - You seek interest payments or other current income on your investment. - You want to receive dividends or other distributions paid on the stocks included in the Index. - You seek assurances that there will be a liquid market if and when you want to sell the LIRNs prior to maturity. - You are unwilling or are unable to assume the credit risk associated with us, as the issuer of the LIRNs.